OlePole1/Portfolio_projects/Covid Data Exploration/README.md

 # **Covid-19 Data Analysis** #
-This project analyzes Covid-19 data using Python and the Pandas library.
+This project analyzes Covid-19 data using BigQuery.
 The main goal is to explore the dataset and identify any potential trends or patterns in the data.

 ![istock-1203824669.jpg](https://github.com/OlePole1/Portfolio_projects/blob/main/Covid%20Data%20Exploration/istock-1203824669.jpg)